How Nature Can Help Reduce Flood Risks

 “It’s time to rethink the way we plan and prepare for flooding,” says Anna Brown director of The Nature Conservancy’s Climate Adaptation Strategy.
 “Too often the role that nature can play in reducing flood risks is overlooked or undervalued.
 Nature-based solutions—such as reconnecting floodplains to give rivers more room during floods or restoring reefs, marshes or dunes that can protect coastal communities during storms—can also help improve water quality, provide prime wildlife habitat, enhance recreational opportunities, and produce related economic and social benefits.”

-Other examples where the Conservancy has worked with partners to demonstrate the benefits of giving rivers more room include the Mollicy Farms Unit of the Upper Ouachita National Wildlife Refuge in Louisiana and the Conservancy’s Emiquon Preserve in Illinois.
+Other examples where TNC has worked with partners to demonstrate the benefits of giving rivers more room include the Mollicy Farms Unit of the Upper Ouachita National Wildlife Refuge in Louisiana and TNC’s Emiquon Preserve in Illinois.

 The Value of Nature-Based Solutions along Our Rivers

 Scientific research has shown that a one-acre wetland can hold about three acre-feet of water (or 1 million gallons) during flood events, which is then released after the rains subside.